 If you are actively trying to get pregnant then it is worth monitoring your cycles by taking your temperature and using ovulation tests.
 Check out my article on when will I ovulate for more info.

 Using Donor Eggs

 Once you get past about 44 and you still want to get pregnant then doctors recommend the use of donor eggs in IVF treatment as this has a massively higher success rate than using your own eggs.
-I went through this myself and am now pregnant (I will be 46 in a few months).
+I went through this myself and had a healthy baby boy in my late 40s.

 The success rates for donor eggs vary from around 50 to 80% so this is a great chance to have a healthy baby.
 Women can undergo this treatment into their early 50s (and some will take older women) so you don't have to rush into it.

 It can be worth trying naturally for a few months first while looking into the possibility of using donor eggs down the line.